j-hc/Reddit_ChatBot_Python/README.md

         # send typing indicator cuz why not? maybe they think you are a real person
         chatbot.send_typing_indicator(resp.channel_url)
-        chatbot.send_message(response_text, resp.channel_url)  # and send the message, always add resp.channel_url as the second argument chatbot.send_snoomoji('partyparrot', resp.channel_url)  # and send a snoomoji cuz why not?? return True  # return true if you want to be done with checking the other hooks, otherwise return None or False
+        chatbot.send_message(response_text, resp.channel_url)  # and send the message, always add resp.channel_url as the second argument chatbot.stop_typing_indicator(resp.channel_url)
+        chatbot.send_snoomoji('partyparrot', resp.channel_url)  # and send a snoomoji cuz why not?? return True  # return true if you want to be done with checking the other hooks, otherwise return None or False
         # keep in mind that first added hooks gets executed first

 # now everytime someone says "!roll 1 100", the bot will roll a dice between 1 and 100 and send the result!

+# there are also host actions availabe but ofc they require the bot account to be the host of the chatroom
 @chatbot.on_message_hook
 def keeper_of_decency(resp): # WE WILL KEEP THE DECENCY IN THE CHAT BOIS
     if resp.message == "*some very bad slur word*":